JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_05/lecture.md

 @profile implicit_sum()
 ProfileSVG.save("/tmp/profile5.svg")
 ```
 (output available [here](profile5.svg)) which does not say anything except that there is a huge type-instability (red bar).
-In fact, the whole computation is dominated by Julia constantly determining the type (of something).
+In fact, the whole computation is dominated by Julia constantly determining the(of something.

 How can we determine, where is the type instability?
 - `@code_typed implicit_sum()` is
 - Cthulhu as `@descend implicit_sum()`
-- JET (available with the nightly build of Julia and 1.7 pre-releases)
+- JET available for Julia 1.7 onward

 !!! info
 	## JET